whatwg/sg/Invited Individual Policy.md

 ## Steering Group decision considerations

-The [Steering Group] reserves the right to approve or reject a request for a [Invited Individual] status for any reason.
+The [Steering Group] reserves the right to approve or reject a request for [Invited Individual] status for any reason.

 Some factors that the [Steering Group] will consider when evaluating a request